KalterTod/Notes/test/README.md

 /*
 *** This before function is nested inside this specific 'describe'
 *** Therefore, anything in this block will execute before the 'it'
-*** Can think of the 'it' as being the actual test case */
+*** Can think of the 'it' as being the acceptance criteria for the test case */

 	before(function(done) {